 Geoprocessing is built around the concept of data types.
 Every tool parameter has an associated data type that defines the contents of the variable.
 Some simple data types are string (any set of alphanumeric characters), Boolean (a true/false value), and long (an integer value between -2,147,483,648 and 2,147,483,647).
 In addition to these simple data types, there are dozens of other data types built specifically for data found in ArcGIS, such as field, coordinate system, and extent.

 Documentation for each data type is found in Geoprocessing_data_types.pdf.
-You can also open the document (Geoprocessing_data_types.pdf) from the \arcgis\Documentation folder in your ArcGIS Desktop installation location.
+If this link doesn't work, you can open the document (Geoprocessing_data_types.pdf) from the \arcgis\Documentation folder in your ArcGIS for Desktop installation location.

 Where data types are needed

 Casual geoprocessing users don't need to know about data types.
 But there are situations where you are asked to provide data types for variables and parameters.

 - In ModelBuilder, when you create a stand-alone variable, you need to provide a data type for the variable to be created.

 - When adding a script tool using the Script Tool wizard, you need to provide the data type for each of the script tool's parameters.

 In the case of ModelBuilder, most of the time you create variables from an existing tool parameter.
 Since all parameters have an associated data type, the variable is automatically created with the correct data type.